 Welcome to my website!
 Here you can find information about my research in speech science and phonetics.

-I obtained a PhD in General Linguistics at the former Institute of Comparative Linguistics (now Department of Comparative Language Science) at the University of Zurich in 2016.
-I then spent for four years as a postdoc at the Department of Speech, Hearing & Phonetic Science at University College London (UCL) and the Department of Theoretical and Applied Linguistics at the University of Cambridge.
+I obtained a PhD in General Linguistics at the former Institute of Comparative Linguistics (now Department of Comparative Language Science) at the University of Zurich in 2017 and then spent four years as a postdoc at the Department of Speech, Hearing & Phonetic Science at University College London (UCL) and the Department of Theoretical and Applied Linguistics at the University of Cambridge.

-Over the past years, the main aim of my work has been to improve our understanding of how we speak and listen in order to communicate.
+Over the past years, the main aim of my work has been to enhance our knowledge of how we speak and listen in order to communicate.
 In this context, I am interested in the acoustic representations of speech and how humans produce, process, and perceive language.
-My work within the NCCR Evolving Language concerns speaker-specific articulatory movements and how physiological and kinematic features such as the shape and the movements of the articulators contributed to the evolution of human language.
+My work within the NCCR concerns speaker-specific articulatory movements and how physiological and kinematic features such as the shape and the movements of the articulators contributed to the evolution of human language.